Big Daddy (John Mellencamp album): Lyrical themes

 Mellencamp continues his pattern of social commentary used on The Lonesome Jubilee on a number of tracks on the album.

-"Jackie Brown" addresses the issue of poverty and stimulates images of the hardships faced by those living in poverty.
+"Jackie Brown" addresses the issue of poverty and presents images of the hardships faced by those living in poverty.
 A lyric in the song's final verse reads "...But who gives a damn about Jackie Brown?
 Just another lazy man who couldn't take what was his."

 "Country Gentleman" is another social commentary addressing Ronald Reagan's presidency and policies.
 In the song, Mellencamp continually states that it is not Reagan's interest to help the poor, but rather only his "rich friends."

 "J.M.'s Question" is a broad social commentary addressing many diverse issues prevalent in the United States including the contamination of the environment and violence stemming from the constitutional right to bear arms among other issues.

 "Void in My Heart" is reflective song regarding Mellencamp's position as an acclaimed singer and as one who has worked hard to make it but still he confesses: "There's a void in my heart I can't seem to fill," which is a reference to the turmoil of Mellencamp's personal life at the time, as he was going through a divorce from his second wife Vicki when he was writing songs for this album.

 "Big Daddy of Them All" is the account of a parental authority figure whose selfish womanizing ways have led to his downfall, and it is an autobiographical song about Mellencamp himself.
 The "Big Daddy" name was derived from a character in the old Tennessee Williams play Cat On a Hot Tin Roof—one of Mellencamp's favorite plays/movies.

 The single "Pop Singer," which has been widely misinterpreted, refers to living in a disposable pop world where McDonald's has infiltrated every town in America.
 "I just said 'singer' because that's what the hell I do," Mellencamp said on Rockline in 1989.

 The album takes a less serious tone on two tracks, the first of which titled "Martha Say"—an account of a stubbornly independent woman whose ways lead Mellencamp to caution her to "look out."

 "Let It All Hang Out" is the second less serious song and is a cover of a 1967 Hombres tune.
 Mellencamp has said that it is not really a part of the album; it was merely tacked on as a bonus track that was unlisted on the album's original packaging; however, a rarely aired video was filmed for this bonus track.